Trinkku/Alcometer/README.md

 Assignment for course "Web and hybrid technologies in mobile programming"

 Application created with Expo.
 It is optimized for IOS and tested with Iphone 13 pro.
 Alcometer calculates an approximation of the blood alcohol level based on the users inputs.
-The radio-buttons are custom components.
+The radio-buttons are from custom component. .
 User can enter weight, amount of drunken bottles, hours from first drunken bottle.

 The result is shown with different color codes as follow: